dunderhay/dunderhay.github.io/content/posts/phishing/how-to-set-up-evilginx3.md

 Please refer to [documentation](https://help.evilginx.com/) and consider signing up for the [Evilginx Mastery course](https://academy.breakdev.org/evilginx-mastery) to learn how to build custom / advanced phishlets.

-It's important to note that phishing is illegal and unethical without proper authorization.
+It's important to note that phishing is illegal and unethical without proper authorisation.
 This information is provided for educational purposes only, and I strongly discourage any misuse or illegal activities.

 ## Domain Setup